-Net premiums increased \$162.0 million, or 3.6%, and \$220.7 million, or 5.1% in 2014 and 2013, respectively.
+Net premiums increased \$81.2 million, or 1.7%, and \$162.0 million, or 3.6% in 2015 and 2014, respectively.
 These increases in net premiums were driven primarily by the growth in individual life business in force and health and group reinsurance.
-Offsetting the growth somewhat in 2014 was a large retrocession transaction completed during the fourth quarter which reduced U.S. Traditional premiums by approximately \$130.0 million.
-The segment added new life business production, measured by face amount of insurance in force, of \$176.9 billion, \$95.6 billion and \$156.3 billion during 2014, 2013 and 2012, respectively.
-Contributing to the increase in 2014 was a large in force block transaction of \$101.9 billion.
-Similarly 2012 includes a large in force transaction of \$42.4 billion.
-Total face amount of life business in force was \$1,483.9 billion, \$1,397.0 billion and \$1,401.8 billion as of December 31, 2014, 2013 and 2012, respectively.
-Premiums on health and group reinsurance contributed \$120.0 million and \$101.4 million to the increase in net premiums in 2014 and 2013, respectively.
+Offsetting the growth somewhat in 2015 and 2014 was a large retrocession transaction completed during the fourth quarter of 2014, which reduced U.S. Traditional premiums by approximately \$451.1 million and \$130.0 million in 2015 and 2014, respectively.
+The segment added new life business production, measured by face amount of insurance in force, of \$203.9 billion, \$176.9 billion and \$95.6 billion during 2015, 2014 and 2013, respectively.
+Contributing to the increases in 2015 and 2014 were large in force block transactions of \$114.5 billion and \$101.9 billion, respectively.
+Total face amount of life business in force was \$1,594.3 billion, \$1,483.9 billion and \$1,397.0 billion as of December 31, 2015, 2014 and 2013, respectively.
+Premiums on health and group reinsurance contributed \$84.5 million and \$120.0 million to the increase in net premiums in 2015 and 2014, respectively.

-Net investment income increased \$9.0 million, or 1.7%, and \$7.4 million, or 1.4%, in 2014 and 2013, respectively, primarily due to growth in the average invested asset base offset by lower yields in both years.
-Investment related gains decreased by \$3.5 million in 2014, and increased by \$7.3 million in 2013.
-Investment income and investment related gains and losses are allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support segment operations.
+Net investment income increased \$84.0 million, or 15.2%, and \$9.0 million, or 1.7%, in 2015 and 2014, respectively, primarily due to growth in the average invested asset base offset by lower yields in both years.
+Additionally in 2015, investment income benefited from the cumulative effect of investment income related to a funds withheld transaction retroactive to the beginning of the year.
+Investment related gains increased by \$0.9 million in 2015, and decreased by \$3.5 million in 2014.
+Investment income is allocated to the various operating segments based on average assets and related capital levels deemed appropriate to support segment operations.
 Investment performance varies with the composition of investments and the relative allocation of capital to the operating segments.

-Claims and other policy benefits as a percentage of net premiums ("loss ratios") were 87.4%, 86.8% and 86.6% in 2014, 2013 and 2012, respectively.
-Although reasonably predictable over a period of years, claims experience is typically volatile over shorter periods.
+Claims and other policy benefits as a percentage of net premiums ("loss ratios") were 90.8%, 87.4% and 86.8% in 2015, 2014 and 2013, respectively.
+The increase in the loss ratio in 2015 was primarily due to an increase in the average claim size, most notably for older issue-age policies within its individual mortality block of business.
+Lower profit margins may emerge for the foreseeable future while this cohort of business fully runs its course.
+In addition, the group disability business was negatively affected by an increase in new and reopened claims.
+Although reasonably predictable over a period of years, claims experience can be volatile over shorter periods.

-Interest credited expense decreased \$2.1 million, or 3.9%, and \$2.4 million, or 4.3%, in 2014 and 2013, respectively.
+Interest credited expense increased by \$26.3 million, or 51.4%, in 2015 and decreased by \$2.1 million, or 3.9%, in 2014.
 The variances in interest credited expense are largely offset by variances in investment income.
-The decreases in both 2014 and 2013 can be attributed to one treaty in which the most prevalent credited loan rate decreased, partially offset by a slight increase in its asset base.
+The increase in 2015 can be attributed to the acquisition of Aurora National.
+The decrease in 2014 can be attributed to one treaty in which the most prevalent credited loan rate decreased, partially offset by a slight increase in its asset base.
 Interest credited in this segment relates to amounts credited on cash value products which also have a significant mortality component.
 Income before income taxes is affected by the spread between the investment income and the interest credited on the underlying products.